Oceanport Landing Marina view at dusk

 Rob, Doug, Nancy, Diane, Gary and Janine aboard Misty

 Since Nancy was having foot surgery on Monday, we took the opportunity to walk along the promenade in Long Branch before she can’t!
-After the boardwalk promenade was destroyed in Hurricane Sandy, the town has done an amazing job rebuilding the promenade and restoring the dunes.
+After the boardwalk promenade was destroyed in Hurricane Sandy, the town has done an amazing job rebuilding the promenade, the waterfront area, restoring the dunes, and adding cute restaurants and shops.

 Long Branch promenade